All Episodes

 And when he said that parents should, you know, I don't think parents should be telling schools what they should be teaching.

-But anyway, talk let's talk about what's going on in Loudoun County specifically and the use of the DOJ, looking at what moms and dads that are concerned about their kids' education, maybe using the FBI to investigate them as domestic terrorists.
+But anyway, let's talk about what's going on in Loudoun County specifically and the use of the DOJ, looking at what moms and dads that are concerned about their kids' education, maybe using the FBI to investigate them as domestic terrorists.

 This sounds like madness to me.

-Yeah, well, Sean, it's absolutely outrageous, is what it is.
+Yeah, well, Sean, it's absolutely outrageous is what it is.

 I mean, it's been ground zero here for the last 20 months on parents just trying to protect their children.